gpii-ops/gpii-infra/gcp/README.md

 1. Enter channel name including "#".
 Click "Test Connection" and then "Save".
 1. Now you can use new notification channel in `gcp-stackdriver-monitoring` module.
 Here is example json: `{"type":"slack","labels":{"channel_name":"#alerts"},"user_labels":{},"enabled":{"value":true},"immutable":{"value":true}}`.

+### Fixing errors related to the Stackdriver deployment

+If during a deployment any error is raised because either a log based metric or an alert already exist.
+It is possible to remove all the Stackdriver resources and let GPII-infra to recreate them.

+1. `rake clean_lbm_alerts`
+1. `rake`

 ## Working with CouchDB data

 You can run all `kubectl` commands mentioned below inside of an interactive shell started with `rake sh`.